-A headless eCommerce architecture is one in which a site’s presentation-layer is decoupled from its backend.
-Going headless is one of the top initiatives for many retailers in 2019-2020 for three main reasons:
+A headless eCommerce architecture is one in which a site's presentation-layer is decoupled from its backend logic.
+Going headless is one of the top initiatives for many retailers in 2020 and beyond for three main reasons:

-- To gain freedom from the limitations of frontend embedded in their monolithic eCommerce platforms, while reducing vendor lock-in and increasing agility
+- To gain freedom from the limitations imposed by the frontend tooling offered by their monolithic eCommerce platform, while reducing vendor lock-in and increasing agility

 - To speed up their website significantly and improve SEO